selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 The Step 5 panel [screenshot 19] shows the visualisation of the signature contributions (X-axis) for each tissue sample.
-There are multiple tissue samples (tumour primary samples and metastasis samples) for comparison.
-Note that colours are set by Mutalisk, so in the El-Kamand et al manuscript the chart colours have been adjusted for clarity.
+Note that chart colours in the El-Kamand et al manuscript have been adjusted for clarity.

 .. container:: example-box